doyousketch2/paradroid/README.md

 - [ ] framespec game
 - [ ] transfer capability
 - [ ] trim out mods that aren't really needed
+- [ ] merge blinky w/ weapon so it flashes a few times, then solid icon

 ====================================